 The Tzó-Nah Fund

 The Tzó-Nah Fund is a private, non-profit 501(c)3 Corporation organized in the State of Idaho doing business as Native Education World Intelligence (NEWI).
 The mission is to provide protection and justice for indigenous peoples as well as the environment.
 Since 2006, The Tzó-Nah Fund has collaborated with other non-profit organizations pursuing issues related to justice, healing, and religious/scientific research maintained from the perspective of indigenous peoples.

 GLOBAL WARMING PROJECT

-About twenty Alaskan villages are candidates for relocation due to severe erosion as a result of climate change.
-Village delegates traveled to Washington DC to attend the First Stewards Symposium, a first-of-its-kind national event, to examine the impact of climate change on indigenous coastal cultures.
+The Tzó-Nah Fund (2006-2014) supports Village delegates travel to Washington DC to attend the First Stewards Symposium, a first-of-its-kind national event, to examine the impact of climate change on indigenous coastal cultures.

 Protecting sacred ancestral sites and ceremonial lands from encroachment and desecration from mining, oil pipeline development, oil field development, reservoir projects, and recreational public parks.

-BOARDING SCHOOL HEALING PROJECT
+NATIONAL NATIVE AMERICAN BOARDING SCHOOL HEALING COALITION

 During the mid-1800’s through the 1970’s Native American children were forcibly taken from their families and required to attend federally and church-run boarding schools.
-This has resulted in high rates of suicide, substance, sexual, physical abuse, and high school dropouts.
-NARF and The Tzó-Nah Fund facilitated the formalization of the Native American Boarding School Healing Coalition to address reparation of this multi-generational trauma.
+This has resulted in high rates of suicide, substance, sexual, and physical abuse, and high school dropouts.
+NARF and The Tzó-Nah Fund (2015-2016) facilitated the formalization of the Native American Boarding School Healing Coalition to address reparation of this multi-generational trauma.

 The Tzó-Nah Fund supports the efforts of various local, national, and international nonprofit organizations such as,